 Don’t rely on your prospect to come to you.
 Instead, put your work directly in front of potential buyers and clients on a regular basis to let them know what you offer by targeting.
 Targeting uses a rifle or single shot approach.
 Identify your target, load up, take aim and fire.

 Targeting requires an offensive (that means pro-active, not insulting) strategy involving direct mail, email and list building.
-Email campaigns (via services such as Mailchimp and Constant Contact, coupled with direct mail (via the Postal Service) remain the most effective means of self-promotion.
+Email campaigns (via services such as Mailchimp and Constant Contact, coupled with direct mail (via the USPS) remain the most effective means of self-promotion.
 Deliberate effort that you continue over the long term will result in becoming known and landing clients.

 What should your self-promotion contain?